Awlsim - S7 compatible Programmable Logic Controller (PLC/SPS)

 The hardware modules are the glue between the Awlsim core and the real world.
 The hardware modules are invoked before and after running the user cycle (OB 1).

-awlsim-server.service.in : Systemd unit template for awlsim-server. debian/ : Debian packaging support. maintenance/ : Maintainer scripts. pilc/ : PiLC distribution build scripts. setup.py : Python package build script.
+. awlsim-server.service : Systemd unit for awlsim-server. . debian/ : Debian packaging support. . maintenance/ : Maintainer scripts. . misc/ : Miscellaneous scripts and files. . pilc/ : PiLC distribution build scripts. . setup.py : Python package build script.
 This also builds the Cython modules.